shabin5785/Golang_notes/Go_4.md

 Interface — set of methods required to implement such interface.
 It’s defined using keyword interface Interface type — variable of interface type which can hold any value implementing particular interface

+-**Declaration of the interface** type specifies methods belonging to it.
+Method is defined by its name and signature — input and result parameters:

+type I interface {
+    m1()
+    m2(int)
+    m3(int) int
+    m4() int
+}

+Besides methods it’s allowed to embedded other interfaces — either defined in the same package or imported — using qualified name.
+It adds all methods from embedded interface

+If I embeds an interface J which in turn embeds other interface K, then all methods from K will be also added to I